 What Are Washdown Rated Compatible Cleaning Machines?

-Food and beverage processing environments are subject to strict hygiene and safety requirements.
+Furthermore, food and beverage processing environments are subject to strict hygiene and safety requirements.
 Notably, the Food Safety Modernization Act (FSMA) requires a proactive approach to controlling contamination hazards.
 As such, many processors rely on wet cleaning methods to routinely wash and sanitize surfaces and equipment to remove allergens and prevent the growth of harmful microorganisms.
 Equipment on the production floor that is too large to move requires a washdown procedure in place.

 What Are IP Ratings in Food and Beverage Processing?